mosip/esignet/db_upgrade_scripts/README.md

 ## Properties file variable details
 * The properties file has to be updated with the required details for each database before proceeding with upgrade or rollback steps.
+* Make modifications to the respective database `upgrade.properties` file

 **ACTION=** Action to be taken, possible values: upgrade or rollback